vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

   - registration in Authentication Service
   - registration in ConfigPortal

-Technically the `installation` job runs as a so-called Helm hook, this means that the whole installation process pauses while the `installation` job runs initially.
+Technically the `hull-install` job runs as a so-called Helm hook, this means that the whole installation process pauses while the `hull-install` job runs initially **before the main pods of the application start up**.
 Only on successful execution the remaining objects are created abd the installation itself becomes successful.

+The `hull-configure` job is the counterpart of the `hull-install` job since it is executed **after the main pods of the application have start up successfully**.
+It's main purpose is therefore to communicate with APIs that the product provides to apply initial configuration, the most prominent use is to add default metadata to a ConfigPortal installation that was created within the same Helm Chart.
+Technically it is the same process as running the `hull-isntall` job, the only difference is that it will only apply configuration of `subresources` that are tagged with `stage: post-install`.
+If no `stage` tag or `stage: pre-install` is given for a subresource it will be handled by the `hull-install` job.

 ### Execution and Configuration

-The `installation` job runs as a PowershellCore container and executes a pre-configured Powershell script.
+The `hull-install` and `hull-configure` job runs as a PowershellCore container and executes a pre-configured Powershell script.
 The configuration for the script is derived from the configuration specified in `hull-vidispine-addon.values.yaml` at

 ```yaml
 hull: